LearnersGuild/cos/GLOSSARY.md

 I am deliberately and consistently improving my craft and my skills.
 I aspire to live in my Zone of Proximal Development.
 I take on Relevant Stretchy Goals

 ## Courage
-- I am honest, even when it’s risky.
+I am honest, even when it’s risky.
-- I take actions that frighten me when I believe in the value of the outcome.
+I take actions that frighten me when I believe in the value of the outcome.
-- I choose truth over comfort
+I choose truth over comfort.
-- I am willing to risk the status quo in order to make it better
+I am willing to risk the status quo in order to make it better.
-- I am willing to risk our relationship, in order to deepen it
+I am willing to risk our relationship, in order to deepen it.

 ## Craft
 Learners are involved with one or more crafts.
 These are the industries and skills which learners practice and work in.
 Web development is an example of a craft, as is graphic design, forestry, and photovoltaic technology.